rtcrowley/fi-cyberspace-scan/README.md

 -----------------------------------------------------------------
 ```

-Here is a sample output for the ICE-Breaker mode, which tests a few basic directories using a variety of long encoded paths.
-In this case a valid hit on etc/password found in the root **/** and 4 directories deep **../../../../** encoded and not encoded.
+Here is a sample output for the [Kuang-Grade-Mark-11](http://www.antonraubenweiss.com/gibson/history/v1/glossary.html) mode, which tests a large directory list.
+In this case there are valid hits in the root **/** and 4 directories deep **../../../../**.
+You could initally run the **ICE-Breaker** to verify valid path types.

-With this info, we can use other cyber-attack modes, setting path type to **../** or to other valid encoded path types.

 ```
-root@kali:/home/scripts# python ok.py -t http://172.28.1227.5/cyber.php?space= -m 1
+root@kali:/home/scripts# python fi-cyberspace-scan.py -t http://172.28.1227.5/cyber.php?space= -m 3
 -----------------------------------------------------------------
 '___ *  .    '   \|/     *   .   '      + .----. .  '  -*-
 |===|     ' __   -*-  FI Cyberspace-Scan  ||'''|_       ' ___